WTO Members, Categories, and Benefits

 Three Specific Benefits

 The WTO confers three specific benefits to all its members.
 These specific benefits enable the general benefits mentioned earlier.

 First, the WTO grants each member Most Favored Nation status, which means that WTO members must treat each other the same.
 They give no preferential trade benefit to any one member without giving it to all.

 Second, WTO members have lower trade barriers with each other.
 That includes tariffs, import quotas, and regulations.
 Lower trade barriers allow members larger markets for their goods.
 Larger markets lead to greater sales, more jobs, and faster economic growth.

 Third, around two-thirds of WTO members are developing countries.
 Their membership gives them immediate access to developed markets at the lower tariff rate.
 This gives them time to catch up with sophisticated corporations and their mature industries.
 They don't have to remove reciprocal tariffs in their markets until later.
-That means developing countries don't immediately have to open their markets to overwhelming competitive pressure.
+As a result, developing countries don't immediately have to open their markets to overwhelming competitive pressure.

 Thirty-six WTO members are categorized as least-developed countries or LDCs.
 The United Nations grants that status to low-income countries with severe blocks to sustainable economic growth.
 The U.N. and other agencies provide them extra assistance in development and trade.

 WTO Members by Category